nodejs/node/doc/api/crypto.md

 The successfully generated `derivedKey` will be returned as an {ArrayBuffer}.

-An error will be thrown if any of the input aguments specify invalid values or types, or if the derived key cannot be generated.
+An error will be thrown if any of the input arguments specify invalid values or types, or if the derived key cannot be generated.

 ```mjs